jaragunde/word-appetit/README.md

 -------

 The game itself and its art assets are licensed under the terms of Creative Commons Attribution-NonCommercial-ShareAlike 3.0 license.
+The sounds assets are not original and used under the terms of their respective licenses.

 The code is licensed under the GNU General Public License, version 3.
+Some pieces of existing free software projects were used, see the headers of the individual files for details.

-See the files COPYING.art and COPYING.code for details.
+See the files COPYING.art and COPYING.code for the legal text of the licenses.